This is just beautiful. And I had just written about defending your spot, your property. What coincidence is this?

 And I had just written about people intruding.
 And I must defend my spot.
 This is not their spot certainly, these toursits.
 It's mine, damnit.
 I was here first.

 But I don't much mind.
 I am only doing laundry.
 I spit maybe only once—but no one saw.
 This is not their spot.
 But it's not mine either.
 They're just annoying me with all their noise.

 And there is a man in particular who catches my eye.
 He stands a-loof from the rest of the group while they splash in the water as it rolls up the beach and they laugh.
 And he looks a bit dejected, a bit sad.
 He is an artist I decide.

 Tears fill my eyes as I look-up from my bucket.
 The people part and let pass the man.
 The sea comes to greet him, and he continues walking a bit more.
 Then he stops and he stands there a minute looking out to the horizon.
 He opens his hand and lets the wind carry the flower from it.
-And the rest of the people, who are now gathered behind the man in a group, they do the same, open their hands and release their flowers in the wind to the sea.
+And the rest of the people, who are now gathered behind the man into a group, they do the same, open their hands and release their flowers in the wind to the sea.